How Often to Bathe a Pomeranian (What Actually Works)

 • Irritates skin

-If you’re choosing one tool that consistently protects the coat between grooming visits, it’s a high-velocity dryer (you might already own one).
-The airflow separates the undercoat while drying, restoring lift and preventing damp pockets near the skin.
+If you’re choosing one tool that consistently protects the coat between grooming visits, it’s a high-velocity dryer.
+We wrote about exactly which one we use and why →

 That’s what keeps the coat stable until the next groom.